isabella232/roxanarobinson.com/content/book/summer-light.md

 ---
 title: Summer Light
 subtitle:
-date: '1987-06-25 00:00:00'
+date: 1987-06-25 00:00:00
+description: '*Summer Light* is the story of a young woman hovering between careers, between marriages, between lives—and of the summer that throws her off balance and onto her feet.'
 editions:
 - binding: Paperback
   isbn: 9780874517385
   date: 1987-06-25 05:00:00 +0000
-  description: '*Summer Light* is the story of a young woman hovering between careers, between marriages, between lives—and of the summer that throws her off balance and onto her feet.'
   cover_image: /uploads/summer_light.jpg
   publisher: University Press of New England
 genre: